binkley/homebrewery-files/witch.md

   A Witch&rsquo;s grim voice is so strong that all but the strongest struggle to succeed.

 - **Symbol** <br>
+  A Witch&rsquo;s mark hard to spot.
+When you cross the boundary, you will know and wish you hadn't.

 ##### 🔍 Utility, Ritual & Trickery